Tom Georgens is president and chief executive officer and a member of the Board of Directors of NetApp.

 Tom holds a bachelor of science degree and a master of engineering degree in computer and systems engineering from Rensselaer Polytechnic Institute as well as a master of business administration degree from Babson College.

-Jeffry R. Allen Member of the Strategy Committee and Audit Committee
+Jeffry R. Allen Member of the Audit Committee

 Jeffry Allen is a member of the Board of Directors at NetApp.
 Prior to his role on the board, Allen was the executive vice president of business operations at NetApp.
 He managed manufacturing operations and took responsibility for content delivery and NearStore business lines as well as strategic initiatives for the SAN market.
 Allen joined the company in 1996 as CFO and vice president of finance and operations.